joycedengg/MenstrualProductLocator/README.md

 * User can locate the most nearby products

 **Optional Nice-to-have Stories**
+* User is notified when they get close to another user who needs a product
 * User can accept another user's request for a product
-* User can view discounts on menstrual products offered in nearby pharmacies or grocery stores
-* User can learn about more sustainable menstrual products
 * User can chat with other users in an app-wide chat
+* User can find nearest supply based on their location
 * User can text the other user to commmunicate where to drop off the product
-* User can earn exp points for logging free products
-* User can see their exp level

 ### 2. Screen Archetypes